Jadesola01/Exercise-9/README.md

 The net mask of the subnet is also equal to 11111111.11111111.11111111.00000000 using the and operation, the Network Ip becomes 10101101.00010000.00010100.00000000 The Network Ip is therefore equa to 193.16.20.0

+# Network address
+The networ address is therefore  equal to 193.16.20.0/29